IRS Forms

 • Backup withholding at 24% kicks in when you do not furnish a correct TIN, and the win meets the applicable dollar test for that game, for example 1,200 slots or 1,500 keno.
 Backup withholding can also apply to poker tournaments and other wagers that meet the dollar rules but were not otherwise subject to regular withholding.

 Noncash prizes, cars and trips, are valued at fair market value.
-If the payer withholds but pays the tax on your behalf instead of collecting it from you, the IRS requires a gross up that makes the effective rate 31.58% of the prize value after subtracting the wager.
+If the payer withholds but pays the tax on your behalf instead of collecting it from you, the IRS requires a gross up that raises the effective withholding above the stated rate, because the tax the payer covers is itself treated as additional winnings.
 This surprises many winners, so it is worth checking before you drive off the lot.

 Simple examples you can model in your records